A hybridizable discontinuous Galerkin method for the indefinite time-harmonic Maxwell equations: Introduction

-In recent years, the hybridizable discontinuous Galerkin (HDG) method, a ``new'' type of DG methods, has been successfully applied to solve various types of differential equations, see \cite{MR2629996,MR3044180,MR2833489,MR3168286,MR3342199,MR3626530,MR3813574} and many other references.
-The HDG method retains the advantages of standard DG methods and can significantly reduce the number of degrees of freedom, therefore, allowing for a substantial reduction in the computational cost.
-The first work \cite{MR2822937} that applies HDG methods to solve the {\em indefinite} time-harmonic Maxwell equations appears in 2011.
-In that paper, two HDG schemes are introduced and numerical results are reported to illustrate the performance of the proposed schemes.
-The convergence analysis is not given therein.
-Recently, two HDG methods for the time-harmonic Maxwell equations with zero wavenumber are proposed and analyzed in \cite{MR3608330,MR3771897,Chen-2018-01}, where the {\em a priori} and {\em a posteriori} error estimates are derived.
-The HDG methods are also studied in \cite{MR3518362,MR3626528} for the {\em indefinite} time-harmonic Maxwell equations with the {\em impedance boundary condition}.
-The error estimates are derived where the constants depend explicitly on the wavenumber.
-The convergence analysis therein is based on the regularity results of Maxwell equations developed in \cite{MR3265182,Maxwell-IBC}.
+In recent years, the hybridizable discontinuous Galerkin (HDG) method, a type of DG methods, has been successfully applied to solve various types of differential equations, see \cite{MR2629996,MR3044180,MR2833489,MR3168286,MR3342199,MR3626530,MR3813574,MR4036984,MR4081917,MR3954449,MR3874791} and references therein.
+The HDG method retains the advantages of standard DG methods and can significantly reduce the number of degrees of freedom, leading to a substantial reduction in the computational cost.
+The first work \cite{MR2822937} that applied the HDG methods to solve the {\em indefinite} time-harmonic Maxwell equations appeared in 2011.
+In this paper, two HDG schemes were introduced and numerical results were reported to illustrate the performance of the proposed schemes, and however the convergence analysis was not given yet.
+In addition to this pioneer work on Maxwell equations using the HDG methods, many other HDG methods have been developed and analyzed in past few years.
+The HDG methods for the time-harmonic Maxwell equations with the zero wavenumber have been proposed and analyzed in \cite{MR3608330,MR3771897,Chen-2018-01}, and the HDG methods for the indefinite time-harmonic Maxwell equations with the impedance boundary condition have been designed in \cite{MR3518362,MR3626528} where the error estimates with the constants being dependent explicitly on the wavenumber have been established with the help of the regularity results in \cite{MR3265182,Maxwell-IBC}.

-In this paper, we propose a new HDG method for the {\em indefinite} time-harmonic Maxwell equations \eqref{source} with the {\em perfect conducting boundary condition}.
-We first derive the wavenumber explicit regularity result of the Maxwell equations, that is: there exists a regularity index $s\in (1/2,1]$ dependent on $\Omega$, such that $\bm{u}\in \bm H^s({\rm curl};\Omega)$ and
+In this paper, we propose a new HDG method for the {\em indefinite} time-harmonic Maxwell equations \eqref{source} with the {\em perfectly conducting boundary condition}.
+We first derive the wave-number explicit regularity result of the Maxwell equations, i.e., there exists a regularity index $s\in (1/2,1]$ depending on $\Omega$, such that $\bm{u}\in \bm H^s({\rm curl};\Omega)$ and

 where $\mathcal M_k$ is defined as